jesseoverright/wp-metabox/README.md

 A lightweight framework for creating custom metaboxes and custom content types in WordPress.

-Check out `examples.php` for examples of creating custom postmeta input, custom metaboxes, and custom content types.
-You can comment out the include in `wp-metabox.php` to see the examples in action in your WordPress site.
+WP-Metabox can be used to create and extend custom postmeta types, custom metaboxes, and custom content types.
+Comment out the `examples.php` include in `wp-metabox.php` to see the examples in action in your WordPress site.

 ## Custom Post Meta